Alek Thomas Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.65 team ERA that ranks last among all MLB pitching staffs.
+- The Rockies have a 5.62 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (200 total, 1.5 per game).
+- Rockies pitchers combine to give up 200 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The left-hander last appeared on Thursday against the Atlanta Braves, when he tossed 5 2/3 innings, allowing six earned runs while giving up eight hits.
+- In his last outing on Saturday against the Toronto Blue Jays, the righty went 5 2/3 innings, allowing four earned runs while surrendering seven hits.

+- In 24 games this season, the 29-year-old has amassed an ERA of 6.89, with 6.5 strikeouts per nine innings.
+Opponents are hitting .320 against him.

 © 2023 Data Skrive.
 All rights reserved.